dzackgarza/Math-Flashcards/Decks/Qual Real Analysis/QualRealAnalysis.md

 ---

+Definition:
-Uniform Convergence of a sequence of functions
+Uniform convergence of a sequence of functions
 %
 \(\theset{f_n} \converges{u}\to f\) on $E$ iff for every $\varepsilon>0$ that exists an $N(\varepsilon)$ such that for all $n\geq N$ and for all $x\in E$, \(\abs{f_n(x) - f(x)} < \varepsilon.\)